 This is the second of our four-part Sales Objections Throwdown series.
 Check back each week for another objection, and how to turn it into an opportunity.

 Here are the rest of the objections (we’ll link them here as they’re posted):

 - “Solar just doesn’t work for us”

 - “Financing rates are too high” — this blog

 - “I’ve heard that solar won’t save me money in California with NEM 3”

 - Frequently heard solar objections, solved!

-Have more questions?
 Want to learn more about the updates to Sales Mode?
-Schedule a quick, personalized demo.
+Check out our Sales Mode webinar on demand!

 Featured image by Gabriel Mihalcea.